-This profile was prepared when Aditya Patnaik was elected to the Ashoka Fellowship in 1982.
+This description of Aditya Patnaik's work was prepared when Aditya Patnaik was elected to the Ashoka Fellowship in 1982.

 The New Idea